Skip to content

-This brief tutorial will show you how to run OS X applications in 32bit mode.
+This brief tutorial will show you how to run OS X applications in 32-bit mode, in certain versions of OS X/macOS.

 Although OS X was 64-bit compatible in many ways prior to Snow Leopard, Snow Leopard made a big jump in 64-bit computing by re-writing most system applications, including the Finder, Mail, Safari, iCal, and iChat, in 64-bit code.
 This allows these programs (and others as they are re-written) to use a lot more memory than was previously possible.